Fastify

 Fastify is a performance-oriented backend web framework for Node.js, released as free and open-source software under an MIT License.
 Its development was inspired by Hapi and Express.

 As a lightweight alternative to other Node.js web API frameworks, benchmarks reveal it to be significantly faster.
-In 2023, Accelerating Server-Side Development with Fastify, a comprehensive guide authored by Fastify core contributors, was published.

 History

-Fastify was conceived by Matteo Collina while working at NearForm in 2015.
-Collina and Tomas Della Vedova created Fastify in September 2016.
+Fastify was first conceived by Matteo Collina in 2015, and created together with Tomas Della Vedova in September 2016.
 According to GitHub, the initial release of Fastify was version 0.1.0 on October 17, 2016.

 Building upon the technical foundations of Fastify, Collina and Luca Maraschi created Platformatic in 2022, to support a "batteries-included" developer experience for building APIs (REST/OpenAPI or GraphQL).